nicmeniconi/TCN-KD-HAR/README.md

 - The student model surpassed the teacher, validating positional data as a robust modality for HAR.
 - This approach is scalable and ideal for cost-sensitive applications.

+### Discussion

+### Future Work

+---

+## How to Run and Analyze the Code

+1. Download the `VIDIMU` dataset.

+2. Generate synchronized data by running the `vidimu-tools/synchronize/CropAndCheckSync.ipynb` notebook.
+Make sure to reference the correct path to the `VIDIMU` folder.
+The notebook will synchronize the `videoandimus` and store it in the directory: `VIDIMU/dataset/videoandimusyncrop`

+3. Train models for HAR tasks:
+    - Student and teacher training:
+        - Adjust training parameters in `vidimu/modeling/run_gridsearchCV.sh` for grid search across different depths and time windows for both student and teacher models.
+Also define directories to store model outputs and training logs.
+        - Run grid search using command:
+        ```bash
+        bash vidimu/modeling/run_gridsearchCV.sh
+        ```
+    - Knowledge distillation:
+        - Adjust training parameters in `vidimu/modeling/run_gridsearchKD.sh` to train all video input students and video-and-imu teachers for all time window/depth pairs.
+Also define directories to store model outputs and training logs.
+        ```bash
+        bash vidimu/modeling/run_gridsearchKD.sh
+        ```
+4. Analyzing Results:
+    - Training and evaluation metrics (accuracy, precision, recall, F1-score) are logged within the CV and KD directories.
+    - Review student model results in the `vidimu/modeling/eval.ipynb` notebook for insights into performance across observation windows, model depths, and input modalities.
+    - Review knowledge distillation results in the `vidimu/modeling/eval_kd.ipynb` notebook for insights into performance across all observation window and depth pairs of student and teacher models.

+---

+### External Repository Inclusion

+This project includes the code from the following external repository:

+- [vidimu-tools](https://github.com/twyncoder/vidimu-tools.git) (GNU General Public License v3.0)

+Modifications Made:

+- Added `vidimu-tools/synchronize/CropAndCheckSync.ipynb` to log additional synchronization information, crop and save synchronized data from subjects in the `VIDIMU/dataset/videoandimus` to `VIDIMU/dataset/videoandimusyncrop`.
+- Modified `vidimu-tools/utils/syncUtilities.py` and `vidimu-tools/utils/fileProcessing.py` to support

 ---

 ## References